FirebirdSQL/jaybird/src/documentation/faq.md

 Which version of the LGPL applies?
 ----------------------------------

-Current releases of Jaybird do not explicitly specify an LPGL version.
+Current releases of Jaybird do not explicitly specify an LGPL version.
 This means that you can choose which version applies.
 Future versions of Jaybird may specify an explicit version, or be released under a different license.